FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 ![](images/At2_Delete.gif )Delete ?

 The walls of the studio are made the same way as we did, on the superior floor plan, but they will be raised up to level 2.6m.
 So we will give them the needed height so their top is at 6m too, that is, 3.4m.
-Once this is done, let\'s move our walls up by 2.6m: Select them both, put yourself in frontal view (View → Standard Views → Front), press the [Draft Move](Draft_Move.md) button, select a first point, then enter 0, 2.6, 0 as coordinates, and press enter.
-Your objects now have jumped 2.6m high:
+Once this is done, let\'s move our walls up by 2.6m   * Select them both, put yourself in frontal view (View → Standard Views → Front), press the [Draft Move](Draft_Move.md) button, select a first point, then enter 0, 2.6, 0 as coordinates, and press enter.
+Your objects now have jumped 2.6m high   *

 {{Note|About coordinates|The [Draft](Draft_Workbench.md) objects, and most [Arch](Arch_Workbench.md) objects too, obey to a Draft system called [working planes](Draft_SelectPlane.md).
 This system defines a 2D plane where next operations will take place.
 If you don't specify any, that working plane adapts itself to the current view.
 This is why we switched to frontal view, and you see that we indicated a movement in X of 0 and in Y of 2.6.
 We could also have forced the working plane to stay on the ground, by using the [[Draft SelectPlane]] tool.
 Then, we would have entered a movement of X of 0, Y of 0 and Z of 2.6. }}

 **Alternative Approach**

 Now let\'s move our walls horizontally, to their correct location.
-Since we have points to snap to, this is easier: Select both walls, press the [Draft Move](Draft_Move.md) tool, and move them from one point to the other:
+Since we have points to snap to, this is easier   * Select both walls, press the [Draft Move](Draft_Move.md) tool, and move them from one point to the other   *

 ![](images/Arch_tutorial_07.jpg )

-Finally, I changed the color of some walls to a brick-like color (so it\'s easier to differentiate), and made a small correction: Some walls don\'t go up to the roof, but stop at a height of 2.60m.
+Finally, I changed the color of some walls to a brick-like color (so it\'s easier to differentiate), and made a small correction   * Some walls don\'t go up to the roof, but stop at a height of 2.60m.
 I corrected the height of those walls.

 ### Subtractions